 This Base Prospectus has been approved by the Central Bank of Ireland as a base prospectus.
-Application has also been made to the Irish Stock Exchange for Notes issued under the Program to be admitted to the Official List and to trading on the Main Securities Market.
-The Main Securities Market is a regulated market for the purposes of the MiFID.
-If a Tranche of Notes is to be listed on the Irish Stock Exchange or any other stock exchange, then this will be specified in the applicable Final Terms.
+Application has also been made to the Irish Stock Exchange for Notes issued through the date that is one year after the date hereof to be admitted to the Official List and to trading on the Main Securities Market.
+The Main Securities Market is a regulated market for the purposes of MIFID I. If a Tranche of Notes is to be listed by the Issuer on the Irish Stock Exchange or any other stock exchange, then any information required by such exchange to be in the applicable Final Terms will be included therein.